aws-samples/one-observability-demo/docs/application-redeployment.md

 3. Follow the interactive prompts:
    - Select the application to redeploy
+   - Select the target platform (amd64 or arm64)
    - For ECS applications: Select cluster and service
    - For EKS applications: Follow the provided kubectl instructions